codacy/docs/docs/organizations/organization-overview.md

 ![Overall quality chart](images/organization-overview-overall-quality.png)

--   Hover over the bars to see the metrics for the corresponding repositories.
-If a metric is not up to standards, you will see it flagged.
+-   Hover the mouse pointer over the bars to see the metrics for the corresponding repositories.
 -   Click the bars to navigate directly to the corresponding repository.

 If you have over 8 repositories, the chart displays your repositories grouped by grade or percentage intervals: